AdmitadSDK/android_sdk/README.md

 #### <a id="order">Order
-  * To log confirmed purchase or paid order you have to create AdmitadOrder object using builder. e.g.:
+  * To track confirmed purchase or paid order you have to create AdmitadOrder object using builder. e.g.:

   ```java
     final AdmitadOrder order = new AdmitadOrder.Builder("123", "100.00")